Meet the Team

 Administrative Team

-Laura Mixter, Office Manager
+Laura Mixter, Senior Administrative Manager

 Laura’s interest in food systems started after working for a community-driven, locally-sourced wine bar in Somerville.
 After nearly 10 years in working in the arts, arts administration, and restaurants, she decided to lend her energy to a different mission.
 She is excited to have this chance to support her colleagues at Boston Area Gleaners in their important work supporting farmers and unserved communities.
 When not pushing papers, Laura loves to get outside by gleaning, taking a swim, or having a delicious, funky glass of wine. |

-Laurie “Duck” Caldwell, Senior Advisor
+Laurie “Duck” Caldwell, Senior Development Advisor

 Duck began gleaning as a volunteer in 2009, and was our first employee in 2010, hired primarily because she had a pickup truck, when volunteers numbered about 25 and the annual budget wasn't much more.
 As Executive Director until 2019, organizational capacity increased by 5,000%, and Boston Area Gleaners grew from a small outfit serving a handful of local pantries, to a major supplier to over 500 food banks, meal programs and food pantries across eastern Mass and two contiguous states.
 She now works as a staff advisor focused on strategy, and is especially passionate about finding innovative solutions that build equity into our food system by bringing more value to farmers and family food enterprises outside of the charitable food system.
 Duck's work in the nonprofit sector since 1995 includes program and project management, program and curriculum development, and consulting.
 She is a carpenter by trade, has been a business owner, and has worked with farmers in VT and NH as a produce buyer for natural foods cooperatives across the northeast.
 She holds an MBA in Organizational Management and Sustainability from Antioch University New England.
 When she is not working with the Gleaners, Duck likes to draw, paint, garden, and walk, sometimes all at once.
 She and her wife live in their empty nest in Arlington. |

 Alyssa is excited to contribute her passion for sustainable, equitable food systems as well as her background in communications to the Gleaners' mission.
 She is currently pursuing a graduate certificate in Sustainable Food Systems from the Harvard Extension School and is looking forward to learning even more from the Gleaners team.
-In her free time Alyssa enjoys being outside in nature, cooking food and testing new recipes, and spending time with her friends and family. |
+In her free time Alyssa enjoys being outside in nature, testing new recipes, and spending time with her friends and family. |

 Lisa K. Johnson, Ph.D., Consultant